Crush Change Crusher Behavior for Better Team Collaboration

-Bruce & Gail Montgomery
+- Bruce and Gail Montgomery

-• Feb 11
+- Feb 11

-• 2 min read
+- 2 min read

 Your team's stuck.
-Not because they lack talent or commitment - but because someone's waiting for the perfect plan before taking action.
+Not because they lack talent or commitment, but because someone's waiting for the perfect plan before taking action.

 Sound familiar?

-Here's the neuroscience: When uncertainty hits, your amygdala hijacks the show.
-It's looking for danger, demanding a complete picture before your prefrontal cortex (the rational, action-taking part) can engage.
+Here’s the neuroscience: When uncertainty hits, your amygdala hijacks the show.
+It’s scanning for danger, demanding a complete picture before your prefrontal cortex (the rational, action-taking part) can engage.
 So your team waits.
 And waits.
-And the deal slips.
-The customer doesn't get the support they need.
+And then, the deal slips.
+The customer doesn’t get the support they need.
 The project stalls.

-The Business Cost
+The Business Cost of Change Crusher Behavior

 We've seen this play out a thousand times:

-• Sales teams miss opportunities because they're waiting for "the perfect pitch"
+Sales teams miss opportunities because they’re waiting for "the perfect pitch."

-• Customer success teams delay outreach because they don't have all the data
+Customer success teams delay outreach because they don’t have all the data.

-• Leadership hesitates on decisions, and the organization loses momentum
+Leadership hesitates on decisions, and the organization loses momentum.

-• Innovation dies because "we need to think this through more"
+Innovation dies because "we need to think this through more."

-Change Crusher behavior doesn't just slow things down - it compounds.
+Change Crusher behavior doesn’t just slow things down; it compounds.
 One person's hesitation infects the team.
-Pretty soon, everyone's waiting for certainty that never comes.
+Pretty soon, everyone’s waiting for certainty that never comes.

 The Fix: Ask the Right Question

-"What's the smallest safe first step we can take today?"
+When Change Crusher behavior shows up, try this: "What’s the smallest safe first step we can take today?"

 That one question does three things: